RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Experiments

-\textbf{Comparison with State-of-the-art Models.} We compared RaGS with existing 4D radar and camera fusion models on mAP, FPS, and GFLOPS.
+We compared RaGS with existing 4D radar and camera fusion models on mAP, FPS, and GFLOPs.
 As shown in Table \ref{tab:ablation_comparison}, RaGS outperforms with fewer parameters and lower GFLOPS.
 Unlike BEV-grid methods, RaGS uses iterative refinement to focus on sparse objects while maintaining scene understanding.
 SGDet3D uses 160$\times$160$\times$8 fixed sampling points, about 16 times more than our 12,800.
 Table \ref{tab:RaGS_details} presents efficiency analysis of each component within the RaGS Framework.
-The Gaussian in IMA is resource-intensive due to dynamic object focus, and future work will improve efficiency.